The Morgan's Of Winnipeg

 Through our research we for fortunate to make contact with Robert Morgan and his wife Karen in Canada.
 Robert is the son of Bob and Kathleen Morgan.

 Robert and Karen have been generous with their time, checking our findings and sharing their memories.
-They also provided this wonderful family photo taken by Archie Morgan in 1970.
-It was taken at the 60th wedding anniversary of Archie and Florence and features Bob with his wife Margaret, Rhys with Jeannette, Florence, and Nancy with her royally named dogs, Victoria and Albert.
+They also provided this wonderful family photo taken by Bob Morgan in 1970.
+It was taken at the 60th wedding anniversary of Archie and Florence and features, from left to right, Jeannette, Rhys, Archie, Margaret, Florence, and Nancy with her royally named dogs, Victoria and Albert.